Withholding Taxes: Pennsylvania

 Author: Vicki M. Lambert, The Payroll Advisor

 - Wages paid to Pennsylvania residents who work in the state are subject to withholding.
 An employee is a Pennsylvania resident for income tax purposes if certain criteria are met.
 Pennsylvania income tax must also be withheld from wages paid to certain nonresident employees for services performed in the state, unless there is a reciprocal income tax agreement in place between Pennsylvania and the other state.
 See Withholding on Residents, Nonresidents and Expatriates.

-- Pennsylvania does not use federal Form W-4, Employee's Withholding Allowance Certificate, or an equivalent state form.
+- Pennsylvania does not use federal Form W-4 or an equivalent state form to determine employee withholding.
 However, certain employees may file Form REV-419, Employee's Nonwithholding Application Certificate, to claim an exemption from Pennsylvania income tax withholding.
-See Employee's Withholding Allowance Certificate.
+See Employee Withholding Exemption Form.

 - To withhold Pennsylvania income tax from supplemental wage payments, employers must combine the supplemental wage payments with regular wages and withhold on the total.
 See Supplemental Wages.